hturner/conf-management-proposal/out/conference-management-proposal.md

  - [ ] Have there been previous attempts to resolve the problem
  - [ ] Why it should be tackled
 -->
 The useR! conference has been successfully managed for over a decade by local organizers.
 Although knowledge and code is passed on from one year to the next, each time the local organizers set up a new website, on a new domain, and set up their own way to manage abstract submissions, participant registration and conference organization.
-This means each year a lot of effort, volunteer or paid out of the conference budget, is spent on setting up the conference management system.
+This means each year a lot of effort, either volunteer or paid out of the conference budget, is spent on setting up the conference management system.
 Participants often have to adjust to a new interface and may find it difficult to find information or use the system.
 Issues identified one year may never be fixed, or their solutions may not be carried through to the next year.

 The handling and reviewing of abstracts has been dealt with separately.
 Solutions for doing this include using Google Sheets to assign reviewers and allocate ratings, and using a system built by the organizers of useR!
 2015 to allow reviewers to view each abstract and add comments.
 As the number of submissions grows (~350 abstracts for useR!
 2016) a more sophisticated system is needed to allocate reviewers and record reviews.

-Establishing a centralized conference management system would allow a fully-featured conference management system to be developed, with consistency from one year to the next.
-This would reduce the burden on local organisers and pave the way for future developments of useR!, such as more centralized/ outsourced administration, or satellite conferences.
+Establishing a centralized conference management system would allow a fully-featured system to be developed, with consistency from one year to the next.
+This would reduce the burden on local organizers and pave the way for future developments of useR!, such as more centralized/outsourced administration, or satellite conferences.

-Recently the R Consortium supported the creation of the new satRdays conference series.
+Recently the R Consortium supported the creation of the satRdays conference series.
 In this case centralized conference management was an objective from the start.
-However, fitting unpaid work on the infrastructure proved difficult.
+However, fitting in unpaid work on the infrastructure proved difficult.

 As both R Consortium supported conferences have a need for the development of a conference management system we have joined forces on this proposal.
+We see this as a first step in increasing collaboration between groups, and look forward to further work together on infrastructure projects.

 The proposal
 ============

 <!--
 This is where the proposal should be outlined.
 -->
 Overview
 --------